cdleong/cdleong.github.io/_posts/2024-04-18-bits-per-sign.md

 You can [calculate entropies of English text here](https://www.dcode.fr/shannon-index).

+#### Various works on compression, dimensionality

+"Intrinsic Dimensionality Explains the Effectiveness of Language Model Fine-Tuning" looks at LLMs, and finds that they do some kind of dimensionality reduction internally, I believe?
+They look at it from the lens of "intrinsic dimension".
+They talk about a "Fastfood transform" as well which sounds interesting.
+But they can basically find a vastly vastly smaller dimensionality which gets mostly the same results.
+Reminds me of pruning papers.
+They didn't have the compute to train a bazillion RoBERTas.

 #### Google N-Gram

 Google N-Gram viewer lets you look at word frequencies over time.